michaelmayer2/pulumi-recipes/recipes/rsc-single-server/README.md

 ![mailtrap screenshot](imgs/mailtrap-settings.png)

 > When you create new users for testing you should use the email `to@example.com` for all users.
 When new users sign up you will then be able to view the confirmation email in your mailtrap inbox.
+Note that the first user who sings up will automatically be assigned the admin.
+All future users will not be admins and need to verify using mailtrap.

 ### Step 2: Log into AWS